lucafrance/lucafrance.github.io/_posts/2022-08-18-cv-markdown-pandoc-python-latex.md

 ---

 I had a first world problem.
-I quit my job recently to become a freelancer and am looking for my first projects.
-Many recruiters ask for the CV in Word format to copy it in their system or prepare their CV according to their template.
+When looking for projects, many recruiters ask for the CV in Word format.
+They ask it to import it in their system or adapt it to a standard template.
-The thing is, I wrote my CV in LaTeX with the [moderncv package](https://www.ctan.org/tex-archive/macros/latex/contrib/moderncv).
+But I don't have my CV in docx, because I wrote it in LaTeX with the [moderncv package](https://www.ctan.org/tex-archive/macros/latex/contrib/moderncv).

 ![](/assets/2022/cv-markdown/cv-tex-pdf.png)

 The simplest solution would have been to switch to a Word template.
-For me that's inconceivable on an intellectual level.
+Having converted to the school of LaTeX, this was intellectually unfeasible.
-LaTeX works just to elegantly to go back to Word like a peasant, I needed another solution.
+I needed another solution.

-First I tried converting the tex file to docx.
-The results were underwhelming.
+First I tried converting the tex file to docx, the results were underwhelming.
-Either half the CV was missing or the formatting was all over the place.
+Either most of the CV was missing or the formatting was all over the place.
+I also tried converting the pdf to docx and got similar results.
 Converters don't really know how to interpret moderncv's format.
-I also tried converting the pdf to docx and got similar results.

 ![](/assets/2022/cv-markdown/first-approach.png)

 Another option was having a separate docx CV with a simpler format.
-The recruiters just want a convenient way to copy the key information wherever they need to.
+The recruiters just need a convenient way to copy my information.
-The docx document doesn't need to look as good as the moderncv's pdf as long as the information is consistent.
+It doesn't need to be pretty as long as it's consistent with my pdf CV.
+This would have been acceptable, but then I would need to keep the tex and docx CVs consistent manually.

-To avoid keeping the tex and docx consistently up to date manually, I decided to go one step further and write my CV in markdown.
+I decided to go one step further.
+Write the CV in markdown and let a script generate the tex and docx files.

 ![](/assets/2022/cv-markdown/final-approach.png)

-Since moderncv's template has a simple structure, I could write replicate it in Markdown (md).
+Since moderncv's template has a simple structure, I could replicate it easily.
-The markdown file can easily be converted to docx by Pandoc.
+Pandoc converts markdown to docx perfectly.
-It doesn't look as good as LaTeX's pdf, but is perfectly functional to copy over the necessary information.
+It doesn't look as good as LaTeX's pdf, but is functional for a recruiter to copy over the necessary information.

 ![](/assets/2022/cv-markdown/cv-pdf-docx.png)

 I wrote a Python script to convert the markdown CV to tex.
-I managed to get the exact same tex file as before[^1], which is then converted to pdf with pdflatex[^2].
+The tex file was exactly as before[^1] and is then converted to pdf with pdflatex[^2].
 I then wrapped up all the necessary commands in a PowerShell script.

  ```powershell